-In the 12 months to March 2010, 15 people aged 70 years or over were killed in road crashes and 100 people were seriously injured.
+In 2010, 14 people aged 70 years or over were killed in road crashes and 120 people were seriously injured.

 Deaths and serious injury among older road users aged 70 or over have decreased over the last 10 years despite an increase in their population.